danio86/SlackBook2.0/README.md

 ### Validator Testing

   - CI Python PEP8 Linter
+     - No errors were detected when passing through the CI Python PEP8 Linter.

   - HTML
       - No errors were returned when passing through the official W3C validator.